With the closure of residential services for women and girls in the 1970s in Australia, other province ministries developed:

 Good Shepherd Australia New Zealand was established to provide a governance framework for the apostolic works of the province, as well as ensuring a strong and sustainable foundation for future initiatives.

 It owns the major assets of the province and governs current Good Shepherd programmes in areas of welfare, education and financial inclusion.

-Now, after two years of thinking, planning and implementing the Future Ready process, we have merged three organisations to work as one - Good Shepherd Australia New Zealand now incorporates Good Shepherd Youth and Family Service and Rosemount.
+Now, after some years of thinking, planning and implementing the Future Ready process, we have merged three organisations to work as one - Good Shepherd Australia New Zealand now incorporates Good Shepherd Youth and Family Service and Rosemount.
 This has been a significant achievement of the Sisters' Leadership Team, the Boards and senior staff working together in partnership.

 Dr Rhonda Cumberland was Chief Executive Officer of Good Shepherd Australia New Zealand 2009-2015.
 Rhonda described how the substantial review of operations over recent years facilitates our response to the needs of women and girls.

 Future Ready is about ensuring Good Shepherd works as one in Australia and New Zealand to support disadvantaged women and girls.
 It recognizes changes within Good Shepherd and beyond Good Shepherd.
 We have reviewed the areas of governance, strategy, management and structure.
 We have stopped providing some programmes in order to start new services, in new locations, with new activities and aims.

 We have developed a shared understanding of the cycle of disadvantage for women and girls.
 This framework outlines the challenges for each woman under three headings:

 When any one of these, education, safety or finance, is denied or is not accessible, women fall behind and equality is unachievable.
 In Australia, this can mean that young girls today will live less healthy and less productive lives than their mothers.

 Good Shepherd has reviewed every part of its operations to ensure that our purpose is to disrupt this cycle of disadvantage.